-World shares mixed, India’s Sensex up 5.4% on tax cut news

-Britain’s Brexit Secretary Stephen Barclay was to meet with EU chief negotiator Michel Barnier in Brussels Friday in search of progress.

-The European Commission said Thursday it had received new documents from the British government as discussions resumed between the sides to try to find a compromise on Britain’s plan to leave the bloc.
+Global stocks ending action-packed week solidly

-The Sensex in Mumbai was trading 5.2% higher at 37,978.01 after the Finance Ministry announced a slew of tax concessions that brought the effective corporate tax rate for most domestic companies to just over 25% from 30%.
+Earlier in Asia, the Sensex index in Mumbai was the standout, closing 5.2% higher at 37,978.01 after the Finance Ministry announced a slew of tax concessions that brought the effective corporate tax rate for most domestic companies to just over 25% from 30%.

 India’s economy, the world’s 6th largest, has been growing at its slowest rate in five years, stymied both by domestic troubles and weakening global demand.